break-stuff/clarion/docs/framework/documentation/mixins/breakpoints.md

 }
 ```

-By nesting our breakpoints in a single place, all of our code now becomes modular.
-We can now easily change the name our classes in a single place.
-We can also move or remove our code much more efficiently.
+By nesting our breakpoints in a single place, the code now becomes modular.
+Renaming classes can be done in a single place.
+Moving or removing code can now be done much more efficiently.
 Maintenance efficiency just shot up exponentially!